segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 > info "Personas Display and Video 360 vs Display and Video 360 (Actions) Destinations"

+> info Display and Video 360 (Actions) operates using third-party cookies, its match rates are influenced by the extent to which these cookies are supported by browsers

 Display and Video 360 (Actions) is a rebuild of the classic destination that provides the following benefits:

 - **OAuth Authentication** - Authenticate in a few easy steps using OAuth2.